top of page

 3 – Disruptive Opportunities: requires significant investment and changes to internal processes (ex: retrofitting building)

-1. Evaluate the market for different types of recycled paper alternatives for the paper towel roll (this link has a list with all the globally available eco papers information - epd.canopyplanet.org).
+• Evaluate the market for different types of recycled paper alternatives for the paper towel roll (the link to Canopy Planet in the resource section has a list with all the globally available eco papers information.)

 Cost savings on switching from non-recycled tissues and paper towels to recycled-content materials.
 Additional cost savings can be achieved by purchasing in bulk will result in savings.